 Tinnitus is a condition that’s annoying at best and debilitating at worse – but there are proven ways to make it better.
 Here are some of the misconceptions that we have heard about tinnitus – and the facts you need to know.
 If your symptoms are worsening, contact us for a consultation.

 FACT: Hearing aids are one of the most effective ways to beat tinnitus.
 However, only specialist hearing aids with effective tinnitus functions will provide optimal tinnitus therapy.
 Hearing aids are now available in invisible sizes.
 We specialise in these devices and can offer independent advice on the ideal hearing / tinnitus device for you.
 Sometimes, Sound therapy maskers provide a solution where hearing aid amplification is not necessary.
-Ask us for further advice.
+Call us on 020 8059 9645 to learn more.

 FACT: Many people with tinnitus will also have a hearing loss.
 The British Tinnitus Association estimates that 90 percent of people with tinnitus also have a hearing loss.
-Moreover, research says that those who don’t may have a “hidden hearing loss.”
+Moreover, research says that those who don’t have a measurable hearing loss may have a “hidden hearing loss.”
 Your hearing may be good but it is 'worsening' hearing, however mild, that can trigger tinnitus.
 A hearing test is always important in any tinnitus assessment.

 Some forms of tinnitus are temporary and caused for example, by recent exposure to loud noise.
 Others are more long-lasting or consist of recurring episodes.
 Tinnitus affects people in many ways.
 Tinnitus can be in one ear or both.
 It can be high-pitched or low pitched.
 Often it is worse in quiet environments.